 DFCon is the premier international, interdisciplinary diabetic foot conference in North America.
 In its 18th year, the course is designed for the wide spectrum of generalists and specialists who diagnose and manage the diabetic foot.
 Didactic talks, panel discussions, Q&A sessions, specialty symposia and workshops will delve into diagnostic and interventional strategies for diabetic foot ulcers and amputation prevention.
 Featuring a world-renowned international faculty, DFCon offers the opportunity to review state-of-the-art concepts and techniques.

 Bijan Najafi, PhD, MSc

 - Nurse Practitioners

-- Identify updated information to provide patient care in its discipline of vascular surgery.
+- 1. Identify updated information to provide patient care in the discipline of vascular surgery.

-- Apply quality improvement in areas in vascular surgery.
+- 3. Apply quality improvement in areas of vascular surgery.

-- Outline on new techniques and studies along with innovative approaches related to patient care, medical knowledge, practice-based learning and improvement, and system based practices.
+- 5. Outline new techniques and studies along with innovative approaches related to patient care, medical knowledge, practicebased learning and improvement, and system based practices.